randlabs/solidity-challenge/README.md

 - Everyone can create a match but only the owner/creator of the contract can withdraw the fees.
 - Only the creator of the event can set the match result.
 - If a match is canceled, you must return the amount betted from the users or allow the users to withdraw their betted amount.
+- The user can only withdraw their rewards after the creator set the result of the match.

 ### Example